BNP's Amir Khasru pledges telecom policy review if elected

 Political leaders, experts reject govt’s telecom policy

-Prominent political figures and industry experts have rejected the telecom policy formulated during the interim government, saying it undermines domestic investors.
+Prominent political figures and industry experts have rejected the telecom policy formulated during the interim government, citing that it will create discriminatory barriers for domestic investors.
 They pledged that a future elected government would review all telecom and related policies.

-The announcement was made at a roundtable organised by the Telecom Technology Reporters Network Bangladesh (TRNB) in Dhaka on Saturday (November 22).
+The call was made at a roundtable titled "Challenges in Shaping the Bangladesh of Tomorrow: The Future of Local Entrepreneurs in the Telecommunications and Information Technology Sectors," organised by the Telecom and Technology Reporters' Network, Bangladesh, at a hotel in Dhaka on Saturday (November 22).

 He emphasized that telecom regulations must ensure fair opportunities for both local and foreign entrepreneurs and protect digital security.